sixeyed/docker-windows-workshop/slides/sections/frontend-reverse-proxy.md

 ## The new application homepage

-Check out [the new homepage](./frontend-reverse-proxy/homepage/index.html).
+Check out [the new homepage](./docker/frontend-reverse-proxy/homepage/index.html).
 It's a static HTML site which uses Vue.js - it will run in its own container, so it can use a different technology stack from the main app.

-The [Dockerfile](./frontend-reverse-proxy/homepage/Dockerfile) is really simple - it just copies the HTML content into an IIS image.
+The [Dockerfile](./docker/frontend-reverse-proxy/homepage/Dockerfile) is really simple - it just copies the HTML content into an IIS image.

 _Build the homepage image:_

 ```
 docker image build `
   -t dwwx/homepage `
-  -f .\frontend-reverse-proxy\homepage\Dockerfile .
+  -f .\docker\frontend-reverse-proxy\homepage\Dockerfile .
 ```

 ---